 Verification Circuit Size

 The SNARK verifier itself must be expressed as a circuit.
-For SNARKs with pairing operations, this is expensive.
+For SNARKs with pairing operations (such as Groth16), this is expensive -- a single pairing check can require hundreds of thousands of R1CS constraints.
+This cost makes naive recursion impractical for pairing-based schemes.

-- Cycles of curves (one curve's verifier efficient in another)
+- Cycles of curves -- one curve's verifier is efficient in another's field

-- Folding schemes (combine instances without full verification)
+- Folding schemes -- combine multiple proof instances into one without full verification

 Accumulation and Folding

-Modern approaches avoid full verification at each step:
+Modern approaches avoid full verification at each step, dramatically reducing per-step overhead.

 Applications